Getting an Instant Offer Real Estate Deal For Your Home

 iBuyers

-iBuyers, or “instant buyers,” may benefit sellers on a tight deadline who cannot, or do not want to, deal with factors such as contingencies or other problems that could arise with buyers on the open market. iBuyers are also great for sellers who do not want to invest time and money into repairs, upgrades, or staging.
+iBuyers, or “instant buyers,” can be advantageous for sellers facing tight deadlines who prefer to avoid dealing with contingencies or other potential issues that might arise with traditional buyers on the open market. iBuyers are also great for sellers who do not want to invest time and money into repairs, upgrades, or staging.

-Top San Diego real estate agent Glen Henderson, a HomeLight Simple Sale specialist, suggests iBuyers as a good option for sellers who are pressed for time or uncomfortable with open houses due to privacy concerns.
+Glen Henderson, a top San Diego real estate agent and a HomeLight Simple Sale specialist, suggests iBuyers to sellers who are pressed for time or uncomfortable with open houses due to privacy concerns.

 Small investors and flippers